How to Help Kids Unplug This Summer

 We spend so much time using technology.
 Between our phones, computers and televisions, our children spend more and more time in front of screens.
 And while technology can be a fun and easy way to connect, learn, and entertain, we could all use a little break every now and then.
-Summer vacation is around the corner and is a great time to trade in the screen time for some green time.
+Summer vacation is around the corner and is a great time to unplug this summer by trading in the screen time for some green time.
 With warm weather and fun outdoor activities, there are so many ways to keep our family occupied for the summer break.
 Here are five simple ways you and your family can unplug this summer.

 Make a few arts and crafts

 If you ever went to summer camp, then you probably remember creating dozens of little art projects.
 Unplug this summer by creating fun crafts such as friendship bracelets and tie dye shirts to ceramic mugs and origami, there are a ton of ways to keep your kids entertained.
-The best part is, kids are able to be creative, get messy and experiment and, lucky for you, it only takes a trip to your local craft or dollar store.
+The best part is, kids are able to be creative, get messy and experiment.
+Lucky for you, it only takes a trip to your local craft or dollar store.

 Get in touch with nature